sadan4/seito-openfile/README.md

 This extension enables the user to open a file under the current cursor position.
 Just right-click on a pathname within a open document and select the ```open file under cursor``` option.
 If the file is found by vscode then it will open a new tab with this file.

-If the string is has an tailing number separated by a colon (i.e. `:23`) it will open the file at the specified line number.
+If the string is has an tailing number separated by a colon (i.e. `:23`) it will open the file at the specified line number.  `:23:45` means line 23 column 45.

 It is also possible to select one or more text segments in the document and open them.

 ## Example